 Candidates must have completed all undergraduate degree requirements and have been issued a bachelor’s degree prior to matriculating as an EVMS student.
 If the bachelor’s degree was issued by a U.S. college or university, as a general rule it should be from a regionally accredited institution.
 However, the program may grant exceptions on a case-by-case basis.
 Official transcripts from the awarding institution must specify the date upon which the degree was issued.

-- Have a cumulative grade point average of 2.75 (B-) or better.
-This requirement may be waived by the program directors based on experience or other factors.
+- Have a grade point average (GPA) of 2.75 (B-) or better.

 - Have successfully completed two semesters of college-level biology and chemistry.

 - Applying as an experienced embryologist or andrologist:

 - Currently work or have worked in clinical IVF or basic reproductive research as an embryologist, andrologist, nurse, physician or research scientist.

 - Complete an experience evaluation form and submit to the CEA office after application submission.

 - Must shadow at an IVF facility and obtain a letter that lists what was observed.